nicolasspring/bt-probing-tasks/README.md

 - [noisy-text](https://github.com/valentinmace/noisy-text) by Valentin Macé was used to add noise to back-translations.
 - [fairseq-states](https://github.com/nicolasspring/fairseq-states/), a fork of [fairseq](https://github.com/pytorch/fairseq) with added state saving functionality, was used to extract model states.
+- The Perl scripts in [diversity](https://github.com/emjotde/diversity) by Marcin Junczys-Dowmunt were used to calculate values for lexical diversity.